h0nt3d/Harvest-Rover/README.md

 Using I2C communication, the APDS9960 color sensor is initialized and reads red, green, blue and clear loght values from its registers.
 The sensor data is combined into 16-bit values for each color channel.
 Based on the dominant color, a note from the buzzer is then played.
 - Red - C4
 - Green - F4
-- Blue - A4
+- Blue - A4 <br>
 [optical.c](https://github.com/h0nt3d/Harvest-Rover/blob/main/optical.c)

 ## Solar Array
 The Solar Array Activation module is designed to provide sufficient illumination to a solar panel to charge it.
 It uses a C512A-WNN-CZ0B0151-ND LED and a 2N7000 MOSFET to drive voltage making the LED brighter.
 After directing sufficient light to the panel, its connected gate will open.

 ## Alien Frequency
 The PIC measures an input signal from the SPW2430 mic using the ADC and stores 128 samples at a fixed sampling rate.
 It then calculates the average signal level and checks the signal amplitued to make sure a valid waveform is present.
 To find fundamental frequency, an AMDF (Amplitude Magnitude Difference Function) is used.
 It compares the signal to delayed versions of itself over a range of **tau**, and looks for the first strong minimum.
-A small parabolic interpolation is then applied to improve accuracy.
+A small parabolic interpolation is then applied to improve accuracy. <br>
 [microphone.c](https://github.com/h0nt3d/Harvest-Rover/blob/main/microphone.c)